NYTEMODEONLY/distask/README.md

 1. **Ingest & normalise** – fetches the latest rows from PostgreSQL (or falls back to `feature_requests.md`) so the workload survives restarts.
 2. **Detect duplicates** – uses fuzzy matching on title + suggestion, automatically tagging high-confidence duplicates and logging near-matches for triage.
 3. **Score & queue** – combines `priority + ease + vote_bonus - duplicate_penalty` (defaults to `5` when unset; vote bonus is derived from 👍/👎 reaction counts and duplicate penalty from 🔁 reactions), storing results on the request and emitting a prioritised queue at `automation/feature_queue.{json,md}`.
-4. **Sync completion** – scans new git commits for tokens such as `FR-123` or `feature-request #123`, then marks matching feature requests as completed (with commit metadata and timestamps).
+4. **Sync completion** – scans new git commits and merged GitHub PRs for tokens such as `FR-123` or `feature-request #123`, then marks matching feature requests as completed (with commit metadata, PR numbers, and timestamps).

 Run it manually or from CI/cron: